 Perched above the medieval village of Bagnone, our villa is set in the hills about half an hour from the coast.
 It's perfectly placed for a peaceful holiday whether that's sun, sea and sand, culture and incredible scenery, skiing or just getting away from it all.
 An hour from 3 different airports it is easily and cheaply accessible.
 The villa was originally a fairly grand land owner's house and retains a sense of seclusion and independence.
 Surrounded by a large area of private land, steep terraces overlook the mountain stream and natural pond at bottom of the garden.
 However, it's only a 10 min stroll down to the town square for easy access to the local shops, bars and restaurants.
 Portofino, Pisa and the romantic walled city of Lucca are around an hour away.
 Nearer still are three ski resorts, the five cliff top fishing villages of Cinque Terre, Portovenere and a host of picturesque medieval villages amongst the rolling hills of North Tuscany.
 Florence is easily reached for a day trip.

 |Size||Sleeps up to 12, 4 bedrooms|

-|Rooms||4 bedrooms, 3 bathrooms of which 1 Family bathrooms and 2 En suites|
+|Rooms||4 bedrooms, 3 bathrooms of which 1 family bathroom and 2 en suites|

 |Nearest beach||Lerici 36 km|